 - Documents that prove the reason(s) you were unable to return to the United States within a year were beyond your control.

 If you come to the interview appointment without any of these required documents, you may be asked to reschedule.
-If the Consular Officer approves your DS-117 form, he/she will provide instructions for completing the next step of the SB-1 visa application process.
+If the Consular Officer approves your DS-117 form, s/he will provide instructions for completing the next step of the SB-1 visa application process.
 If you have any additional questions regarding scheduling, please contact the Visa Appointment Service.